cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 ## Time to predict!

-Now that we can collect a dataset and have a model set up, we have to start **predicting where the user is looking**.
+Now that we can collect a dataset and have a model set up, we can start **predicting where the user is looking at**.
 Let's display this with a **green sphere** that moves over the screen.

 First, let's add the sphere by itself: